hass-energy/amber-express/README.md

 ## Features

 - **Simple Setup**: Just like the official integration - enter your API key, select a site, and you're done
-- **Smart Polling**: Intelligent adaptive polling at the start of each 5-minute interval and stops once a confirmed price is received
+- **Smart Polling**: Get confirmed prices seconds after they're published by learning when they arrive, rather than waiting for the next fixed polling cycle
 - **WebSocket Support**: Supports real-time updates via Amber's WebSocket API (alpha feature) as a redundant data source to polling
 - **Flexible Pricing**: Choose between AEMO-based pricing (per_kwh) or Amber's predicted pricing (advanced_price_predicted)
 - **HAEO Compatible**: Forecast sensors are fully compatible with [HAEO](https://haeo.io/) for energy optimization